Information for Agencies and Supervisors

 • Facilitate effective use of theoretical knowledge and counselling skills to practice

 • Evaluate counselling competence in preparation for future clinical practice

 • Integrate feedback from supervisor

-The Australian College of Applied Psychology is the largest trainer of Counsellors in Australia.
-ACAP offers specialist courses in counselling, psychology, coaching, social science, social work and case management and has over 5,500 students studying on-campus or online.
+The Australian College of Applied Professions is the largest trainer of counsellors in Australia.
+ACAP offers specialist courses in counselling, psychology, coaching, social work and case management and has over 5,500 current students studying on-campus or online.
 Approximately 500 higher education students are registered for placement each year over a network of more than 600 agencies, both nationally and internationally.
 ACAP students are predominately female (84%) with the majority being mature aged, the average student being in their late 30’s.